 You can dynamically provide the Protobuf Config from

 Content-Typein the Request or Response might look like:

 Content-Type: application/x-protobuf; messageType="com.proxyman.User"; delimited=false

 To specify that the Protobuf Body this MessageType and the payload encoding.

-There is a situation that some fieldnames are absent because the fieldname definition is not including in your Protobuf Schema List.
-It might be your Schema is out of date.
+There is a situation where some field names are absent because the field name definition is not included in your Protobuf File Descriptor.
+It might be your descriptor is out of date.

-Remove old Protobuf Schema and Add a latest Schema from your server
+- Remove old Protobuf Schema and Add the latest descriptor file from your server.

 - If you're using Proxyman 3.5.2 and older, please update to Proxyman 3.6.0 or later.
 Then, use File Descriptor (*.desc) for better results.